 5. Get Some Exercise

 Exercise is beneficial in so many ways.
 Taking care of your body helps you physically, mentally, and emotionally.
-Helping improve your focus and attention span is some of the many benefits of regular exercise.
+Helping improve your focus and short attention span are some of the many benefits of regular physical activity.

 There’s no need to add hours of rigorous activity to your schedule.
 If you’re just getting into the exercise game, an e-bike might be just the boost you need.
 Even a short walk can get your blood moving and brain activated.
 Outdoor exercise is especially beneficial, as the sunshine and sights of nature do wonders for your brain and psyche.